mpetason/vcluster_101/vCluster-101/step5/text.md

+# Inspect the Host Cluster

-Now that we have a pod running we will disconnect from the vCluster to see what it looks like on the host cluster.
+It's time to disconnect from the vCluster and see what resources are created on the Host Cluster.

 `vcluster disconnect`{{exec}}

-Let's get the namespaces so that we can find where our vCluster pods are running.
+List the namespaces so that we can find where our vCluster pods are running.

-`kubectl get namespace`{{exec}}
+`kubectl get namespaces`{{exec}}

-We can see the `demo` namespace, which is the namespace we used to create the vCluster.
+We can see the `team-x` namespace, which is the namespace we used to create the vCluster.

 What about if we want to see the deployment?
-The deployment only exists in the vCluster, the resources created by the deployment will exist on the host cluster.
-If we run this command we won't actually see the deployment:
+The deployment only exists in the vCluster, the resources created by the deployment (pods) will exist on the host cluster.
+If we run this command we will not actually see the deployment:

-`kubectl get deployment`{{exec}}
+`kubectl get deployment -n team-x`{{exec}}

 We can see the resources that are created by it, such as the Pod.

-`kubectl get pods -n demo`{{exec}}
+`kubectl get pods -n team-x`{{exec}}

+If we list everything in the namespace we can see some of the resources that back the vCluster.

+`kubectl get all -n team-x`{{exec}}